firebolt-db/firebolt-db.github.io/docs/integrations/business-intelligence/connecting-to-looker.md

 The base view in a Looker Explore is the database table that is used in the `FROM` clause of the SQL query that Looker generates.
 Looker manifests other views joined into an Explore using a `JOIN` clause.
 Typically, base views are joined to other views in a many-to-one direction using `LEFT JOIN`, and most filters occur on the base view.

-In Firebolt, fact tables are sharded across engine instances.
-Dimension tables, which are typically smaller than fact tables, are replicated in each instance.
+In Firebolt, fact tables are sharded across engine nodes.
+Dimension tables, which are typically smaller than fact tables, are replicated in each node.
 This helps optimize query performance.
 Firebolt typically performs best when you filter on the fact table and use it in the `FROM` clause in your SQL queries when using a `LEFT JOIN`.

 These preferred patterns in Firebolt make it a best practice to use a Firebolt fact table as the base view of a Looker Explore.
 If you need multiple fact tables in an Explore, set the base view as the Firebolt fact table that is queried most frequently and join the others.
 Looker only joins tables when the analyitcal query needs them, and the `FROM` clause is static.